-Families are empowered to be advocates for their own and other children, to ensure that students are treated fairly and have access to learning opportunities that will support their success.
+The school affirms family and student expertise and advocacy so that all students are treated fairly and have access to relationships and opportunities that will support their success.

-Families and school staff are equal partners in decisions that affect children and families and together inform, influence, and create policies, practices, and programs.
+The school partners with families in decisions that affect children and families and together—and as a team, inform, influence and create policies, practices and programs.

 Collaborating With Community

-Families and school staff collaborate with community members to connect students, families, and staff to expanded learning opportunities, community services, and civic participation.
+The school collaborates with community organizations and members to connect students, families and staff to expanded learning opportunities, community services and civic participation.

 National Standards for Family-School Partnerships Implementation Guide